How to Invest in Germany: 8 Investing Fails

 “Investing should be more like watching paint dry or watch grass grow.

 If you want excitement, take $800 and go to Las Vegas.”

-Successful investing is very consistent in its approach and does not change overnight.
-The stock market crash in Q1 2020 because of the pandemic is the perfect example.
+Successful Investing is very consistent in its approach and does not change overnight.
+The stock market crash in Q1 2020 because of the global pandemic is the perfect example.
 Who would have predicted such a sharp decline followed by a steep recovery?
-Some people looking for excitement might say consistent investing is boring, but it delivers great long-term results.
+Some people looking for excitement might say consistent Investing is boring, but it delivers great long-term results.

-About 250 years of capital market history show that is simply impossible to guess market tops or market bottoms – or if any given investment will rise or fall in value.
-Therefore the strategically most successful way of investing is by regular consistency.
-If you are worried about declining markets, you can check out our video with “3 Investing Tips During & After the Pandemic”.
+About 250 years of capital market history show that is simply impossible to guess market tops or Market Bottoms – or if any given Investment will rise or fall in value.
+Therefore the strategically most Successful Way Of Investing is by regular consistency.

 - Opportunity cost: Money might be better invested in a winning investment that delivers a better return than the losing investment